ItzArty/FolderSizeCPP/README.md

 ## Notice

-- Folder which the program does not have permission to access will be skipped.
+- A folder which the program does not have permission to access will be skipped over.

 - Windows is significantly slower when compared against Linux on the same hardware, expect up to **500%** higher speed coming from Windows to Linux